EvaMaeRey/evamaerey/content/post/2020-03-06-flipbooks-and-flipbookr.md

 ## August 13, 2018

-Kindly enough, Garrick had shared the Xaringan rmarkdown file from his slides, so I could isolated the "flipbook part".
+Kindly enough, Garrick had shared the Xaringan rmarkdown file from his slides, so I managed to isolated the "flipbook part".
 And I was using Xaringan in teaching my classes too, so wasn't feeling too overwhelmed.
 I built my own side-by-side code-plot slow build.
 I titled the frames "Slow ggplot2" and tweeted about it.

 I was pleased, but I did have to back off from a much more ambitious project --- which would have shown a much more complicated plot of 25 or so lines of code.
 I chose one made up of about 10.
-It was too confusing to keep track of how much code was needed on all the slides and for the longer case.
-Better methods would be needed for a longer case.
+It was too confusing to keep track of how much code was needed on each slides for the longer case.
+Better methods would be needed for a longer ggplot.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Here, building up a <a href="https://twitter.com/hashtag/ggplot2?src=hash&amp;ref_src=twsrc%5Etfw">#ggplot2</a> as slowly as possible, <a href="https://twitter.com/hashtag/rstats?src=hash&amp;ref_src=twsrc%5Etfw">#rstats</a>.
 Incremental adjustments. <a href="https://twitter.com/hashtag/rstatsteachingideas?src=hash&amp;ref_src=twsrc%5Etfw">#rstatsteachingideas</a> <a href="https://t.co/nUulQl8bPh">pic.twitter.com/nUulQl8bPh</a></p>&mdash; Gina Reynolds (@EvaMaeRey) <a href="https://twitter.com/EvaMaeRey/status/1029104656763572226?ref_src=twsrc%5Etfw">August 13, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Thereafter, Garrick also wrote about his methods in [a blog post]( https://www.garrickadenbuie.com/blog/decouple-code-and-output-in-xaringan-slides/)...
-"A recent tweet by Gina Reynolds reminded me that I’ve been sitting on this blog post for a while."
+"A recent tweet by Gina Reynolds reminded me that I've been sitting on this blog post for a while."

 ## Sept 16, 2018

 A month or so later, Emi Tanaka joined in tweeting about a code-evolution set of slides she'd built.
 She was using her gorgeous Xaringan styles kunoichi and ninjutsu, and she had embraced the fully sequential and incremental workflow of "Slow ggplot2" that I'd put forth - totally sequential, totally incremental.
-Unbenounced to me, this process got her thinking about *full fledged* flipbooks - flipbooks that would be build automatically from a single input of code.
+Unbeknownst to me, this process got her thinking about *full fledged* flipbooks - flipbooks that would be build automatically from a single input of code.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Inspired by <a href="https://twitter.com/grrrck?ref_src=twsrc%5Etfw">@grrrck</a> and <a href="https://twitter.com/EvaMaeRey?ref_src=twsrc%5Etfw">@EvaMaeRey</a>, made the kunoichi + ninjutsu (ninja-theme) version of <a href="https://twitter.com/hashtag/ggplot?src=hash&amp;ref_src=twsrc%5Etfw">#ggplot</a> tutorial although Garrick already does explaining this in his excellent blog <a href="https://t.co/msXfg14Ztn">https://t.co/msXfg14Ztn</a>.
 Gist for ninja-theme here: <a href="https://t.co/soHH4Qvz4F">https://t.co/soHH4Qvz4F</a> <a href="https://twitter.com/hashtag/rstats?src=hash&amp;ref_src=twsrc%5Etfw">#rstats</a> <a href="https://t.co/YlRHAGnaUm">pic.twitter.com/YlRHAGnaUm</a></p>&mdash; Emi Tanaka 🌾 (@statsgen) <a href="https://twitter.com/statsgen/status/1041279648452108289?ref_src=twsrc%5Etfw">September 16, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>